KitronikLtd/Kitronik-Pico-Smart-Air-Quality-Board-MicroPython/README.md

 * "comma" = '**,**'
 * "semicolon" = '**;**'
 * "tab" = '&nbsp;&nbsp;&nbsp;&nbsp;'

-There are two blocks which are used to setup the data log file with some extra information:
+There are two functions which are used to setup the data log file with some extra information:
 ```python
 log.writeProjectInfo(name, subject)
 log.setupDataFields(field1, field2, field3, field4, field5, field6, field7, field8, field9, field10)